jvirico/slam-navigation/README.md

 To exemplify the stabilization problem, we will simulate a SLAM navigation on a simplified scenario, implementing FastSLAM, that relies on Particles Filter Method, using Python.
 We will see how SLAM behaves when the visual references are missing.

-Main technologies considered on this proposal paper:
+Main technologies considered on this work:

 - Deep Learning for Hot Spot identification on thermal images, not in the scope of this document.
 - Image Processing techniques to improve image based object detection on thermal images.